 California Vehicle Code section 21200.5 VC prohibits riding a bicycle while under the influence of alcohol, drugs, or both.1 The punishment for a CUI is a fine of not more than $250 and no jail time.2 Although the punishment for a CUI is less burdensome than California's DUI penalties, a CUI is still a misdemeanor and a criminal conviction.3

-In order to help you better understand this offense, our California DUI defense attorneys will provide a comprehensive guide to Vehicle Code section 21200.5 "cycling under the influence" by addressing the following:
+In order to help you better understand this offense, our California DUI defense attorneys will explain the following:

 If after reading this article, you have additional questions, please contact us.

 The current statute of cycling under the influence was added to the California Vehicle Code in 1985 and singles out the crime of cycling or bicycling while intoxicated.

 Every year, several hundred cyclists are involved in crashes and are injured or killed.5 A significant percentage of the cyclists who died had a measurable blood alcohol level at the time of the accident.6 Therefore, many states outlaw cycling under the influence.

 However, under the California Vehicle Code, a "bicycle" does not fall within the definition of a "vehicle" and is not subject to DUI laws.7 Furthermore, the potential damage of cycling under the influence is arguably much less than the damage a person driving a vehicle under the influence could inflict.